Marketplace guide

 Open the eBay preset

-The linked Picmu route opens with the eBay preset so you can test the frame, background, and safer export setup immediately.
+The linked Picmu page opens with the eBay preset so you can test the frame, background, and export setup right away.

 Open the eBay preset